 SAT was first administered in 1926.
 About 8,000 students took the 90-minute test of 315 problems.

 Gertrude Ederle in 1926 became the first woman to swim the English Channel.
-She swam for fourteen hours and thirty-one minutes from England to France.
+She swam for 14 hours 31 minutes from England to France.
 She returned to a ticker tape parade in New York City.
 Younger children could read America’s Champion Swimmer: Gertrude Ederle, by David A. Adler.
+At least 45 other people have successfully swum the English Channel.

 Air Force Captain Chuck Yeager in 1947 flew a BellX-1 airplane, the Glamorous Glennis, at Mach 1.07 over Muroc Dry Lake Bed in California.
 He successfully conducted the first faster than sound flying experiment.